Slavery & Human Trafficking Policy

 Edward Williams Architects Ltd is making a voluntary modern slavery and human trafficking statement relating to section 54 of the Modern Slavery Act 2015.
 We oppose slavery and human trafficking in all its forms and make this statement to set out the steps we have taken to ensure that there is no slavery or human trafficking in our business or in our supply chains.

-Although we are not covered by the definition of a large employer in the Act, we are often employed by similar organisations who require their own supply chain to address modern slavery issues.
-We take this seriously and have produced this Statementaccordingly.
+Although we are not covered by the definition of a large employer in the Act, we are often employed by such organisations who require their own supply chain to address modern slavery issues.
+We take this seriously and have produced this Statement accordingly.

 Our commitment to tackling modern slavery

 We believe we have a clear commitment to understanding modern slavery risks; and ensuring that there is no modern slavery in our own business and supply chains.

 Our organisational structure and supply chains

 We carry out professional architectural services and have a limited supply chain Which we have reviewed carefully and which we regularly monitor.